openresty/lua-nginx-module/README.markdown

 Installation
 ============

+1. Ensure OpenSSL is installed on your system.
+For Ubuntu/Debian users, just install the `libssl-dev` package.
+For Fedora/RHEL/CentOS users, just install the `openssl-devel` package.

 1. Install lua into your system.
 At least Lua 5.1 is required.
 Lua can be obtained freely from its project [homepage](http://www.lua.org/).
+For Ubuntu/Debian users, just install the liblua5.1-0-dev package (or something like that).

 1. Download the latest version of the release tarball of the ngx_devel_kit (NDK) module from lua-nginx-module [file list](http://github.com/simpl/ngx_devel_kit/downloads).